ENCCS/julia-for-hpda/content/sciml.rst

 The object experiences a drag force which scales as the speed squared, and a constant gravitational pull.
-To illustrate the learning of missing physics, we have added a Lorentz force experienced by a charged particle under a contant magnetic field pointing in the z-direction.
+To illustrate the learning of missing physics, we have added a Lorentz force experienced by a charged particle under a constant magnetic field pointing in the z-direction.

 .. code-block:: julia

-      # m = 1.0
+      # mass is 1.0 unit
+      # gravitational acceleration
-      # g = 10.0
+      g = 10.0

       # drag force, gravity and Lorentz force
       du[1] = -((u[1]^2 + u[3]^2)^0.5)*u[1] + 2*u[3]